elliot-a/grunt-git-batch-clone/README.md

 Default value: ``

 If you need to run a command after you have cloned your repos, you should add it here.
-If you need to run multiple commands they should be separated by the && symbol. eg 'npm install && bower install'
+If you need to run multiple commands they should be separated by the && symbol. eg 'grunt build && grunt anotherTask'

 #### options.overWrite
 Type: `Boolean`